phrase-technologies/phrase/DEVOPS.md

 On the API server, it's the same idea except that there is no separate build process.

     $ tmux
+    $ cd ~/phrase-api
     $ CLIENT_URL=phrase.fm npm run start-prod
+    Check for "Server started" message

+To detach from `tmux`, do

+    CTRL+B, D

 ### Deploying New API Build
 Since there is no build process, deploying a new build is as simple as pulling down the new code.